 *Farmacy's eduation programs focus on herbal information, nutritional healing and organic farming practices.

 Since 2000 we have been offering free/sliding scale classes at elementary schools, nursing homes, and for non-profits.
 We offer educational programs for Colleges, Hospitals and Garden Clubs.
 We offer a 6 month and a 4 month Herbal Education and Training Program (HEAT) 2x per year at our Providence site.
 Check out the What's Happening page for the latest classes.
 We offer Level 2 herbal programs taught by local Doctors and Naturopaths at our farm in the summer.

 *We cultivate and wildcraft our herbs on local farms and on our 5 acre farm in Southern Rhode Island.

 Our collection of herbal products and bulk herbs are sold at local stores and farmers markets.
-These are produced by Farmacy apprentices, work traders and volunteers in our production kitchen located in Providence.
 We sell these herbs at local farmers markets, stores, restaurants and in our own store.

 offers holistic-based information, referrals and resources to cancer